 With the recent market volatility, it's good to remind ourselves of some of the strategies we can take to help deal with the ups and downs of the stock markets.
 First of all, let's go back to the definition of a "market correction".

 A market correrction is generally defined as a 10-20% drop in a stock market.Since 1928, a 10%+ drop in the markets has happened on average once per year.
 Of course, that can mean twice in bad years and none in other years.
-Because the US markets haven't had a market correction since 2009 (the 3rd longest run in the last 50 years) and the Canadian stock markets have only experienced 2 corrections (2011 and late 2014), a correction has been widely anticipated.
+Because the US markets hadn't had a market correction since 2009 (the 3rd longest run in the last 50 years) and the Canadian stock markets have only experienced 2 corrections (2011 and late 2014), a correction in 2018 had been widely anticipated.

 Historically, market corrections often look like "blips" on a graph of TSX or Dow Jones performance over a 50 year period.
 But they can feel painful while you live through them.
 Here are 7 strategies that can help you reduce anxiety and potentially take advantage of a market correction.

 1) Turn off the news and be careful who you listen to.
 Dire predictions of "experts" are often made to sell newspapers or raise television and radio ratings.
 Listening to doomsday updates by your neighbour or brother-in-law will only add to your anxiety.
 Choose your sources for information carefully and, over enough time, it will all work out.

 2) Speak to your advisor to see if you need to re-evaluate your portfolio or adjust your financial plan.
 Of course, the best time to review and re-balance your holdings was probably before the correction at your last annual review.
 If you and your advisor have done this and your plan is on track, it may mean the proper action now is to take no action at all.
 Even if you do nothing, you'll feel better understanding your advisor's strategies again.